HeringtonPress/OLC/Chapter01.md

 - On a success, nothing changes.
 - On a roll of 20 or on result of 24 or higher, you stabilize and stop dying.

-Up to two allies can roll Wisdom to stabilize you.
+Up to two allies can roll Swords to stabilize you.
 Expending bandages gives advantage on that roll.

 Stabilizing does not remove wounds.

-**Resting**: An 8 hour rest with a bedroll or equivalent heals all HP and stat losses, consuming 1 ration.
+**Resting**: An 8 hour rest with a bedroll or equivalent heals 1d6 to either HP or stat losses, consuming 1 ration.

 Medical care heals all Wounds.
 Medical care requires to play another character for 1 session and for the wounded character to spend this time in a safe space with healers.

 ## Inventory

-You have a number of Inventory Slots equal to your Strength.
+You have a number of Inventory Slots equal to double your Wands Stat.
 Only items carried count towards this limit.
 Horses, hirelings, and carts do not count.
 Clothing, minor non-magical jewellery, and other cosmetic items do not take up inventory slots unless they are particularly bulky such as armour.

 An inventory slot can hold an object about the size and weight of a human head. large objects can take up multiple slots where as small objects can be stacked in groups of 4 with ammunition being stackable up to 10 per slot.